Skip to main content

 So, am I really not eligible for public health insurance if I do not meet the requirements?

-Keep in mind that voluntary public health insurance or the other two mentioned options are not always the best, since it can be quite costly (there is no free health insurance in Germany unless you qualify for government benefits).
-Otherwise, you need to pay it out of your pocket, even if you are not working. €220 is the minimum monthly contribution.
-If, for example, your home state insurance is still valid and you came here to search for work, you can actually remain on your home insurance for as long as you are searching for work and have access to healthcare through your EHIC, or GHIC.
-If it is not valid, perhaps our expat health would be worth looking into; instead of "§5 I 13 SGB V" or "Basis tariff.".
+Keep in mind that voluntary public health insurance or SGB 5 1 13 are not always the best way forward, since it can be quite costly (there is no free health insurance in Germany unless you qualify for the government benefits). ~€260 is the minimum monthly contribution that people with minimal earnings pay.
+If you earn over €1200/month you will be paying about 20% of your monthly income as contribution.
 If you are doing a minijob in Germany, expat health could be a better option to start with since it is quite affordable, starting at €72 per month.
 Once you find a regular job, you can switch to public health insurance without any issues, and we can assist you in that.

 Did this answer your question?